hai-vr/XYVR/README.md

   - for VRChat: from any thumbnail URL provided by the VRChat API.
   - for Resonite: only from URLs which hostname is `resonite.com`, or any subdomain of `resonite.com`.
   - for ChilloutVR: from any thumbnail URL provided by the ChilloutVR API.
-  - for Cluster: thumbnails are not yet fetched.
+  - for Cluster: only from URLs that start with `https://cluster-file-storage.imgix.net/`.
 - There are no requests to any other server.
 - There is no telemetry, no analytics, and no cloud storage.